shakes76/PatternFlow/recognition/Xinqian Wang_StyleGAN_s45654897/README.md

 | z3 | 299.55765  | 57.77888   |
 | z4 | 45018.316   | 20201.037  |

-**Inference**We learned that one of the Mapping Network's function is to transform the random vector to a particular distribution with fixed mean and standard deviation.
+**Inference:**  We learned that one of the Mapping Network's function is to transform the random vector to a particular distribution with fixed mean and standard deviation.

 We also made two plots, with the number of 500 x,y sets which represents mean,std.
 For each set, these mean and std are calculated from a number of 2000 vectors we made.
 The plot on the left is for the latent code z and right is for the intermediate latent code w.